Alstom: Alstom (1999–2014)

 In 1999, Alstom bought half of ABB's power systems division, forming a 50-50 joint company known as ABB Alstom Power.
 Alstom also bought Canada's Télécité, a passenger information and security solutions company, and sold to General Electric its heavy-duty gas turbine business (GE license design) The next year, the company bought out ABB's share in the former joint venture ABB Alstom Power.

 In 2000, Alstom sold its diesel engine businesses (Ruston, Paxman, and Mirrlees Blackstone) to MAN Group.
 It also acquired a 51% stake in Italian rail manufacturer Fiat Ferroviaria, a world leader in tilting technology.
 In April 2003, Alstom sold its industrial turbine business to Siemens for €1.1 billion.

 By 2003, Alstom was facing a financial crisis caused by a mix of poor sales and over $5 billion of debt liabilities.
 It reportedly had the potential to force the company's liquidation.
 These heavy debts were largely due to a $4 billion charge over a design flaw in a turbine developed by ABB, acquired by Alstom in 2000, as well as the collapse of customer Renaissance Cruises amid a general downturn in the marine market.
 Alstom's share price had dropped by 90% over two years.
 The European Commission objected to a €3.2 billion rescue plan involving the French state; European Union competition law bans most state aid without EC permission.
 This was obtained, but required Alstom to sell several of its subsidiaries, including its shipbuilding and electrical transmission assets.

 In 2004, the French state took a 21% stake in Alstom for €772 million and Alstom received an EU-approved bailout worth in total €2.5 billion.
 The company sold its electrical transmission and distribution ("grid") activities to Areva, the diesel locomotive manufacturer Meinfesa to Vossloh, and Alstom Power Rentals to APR LLC.
-Six years later, Alstom re-acquired the electric power transmission division of Areva.
+In 2010, Alstom re-acquired the electric power transmission division of Areva.

 In 2005, the former Metro-Cammell rail vehicle works in Washwood Heath closed.
 In the same year, Alstom sold its Australian subsidiary, Alstom Transport Australia and New Zealand, to United Group, which became part of the latter's UGL Rail division.
 Alstom would restart its manufacturing operations in Australia by the early 2010s.

 In 2006, Alstom sold its Marine Division to the Norwegian group Aker Yards, with a commitment to retain 25% of the shares until 2010; it also sold Alstom Power Conversion, which became Converteam, in a leveraged buy-out deal funded by Barclays Private Equity France SAS.

 In June 2006, Bouygues acquired the French government's 21% holding in Alstom for €2 billion.
 Later that year, Bouygues elected to increase its shareholding in the firm to 24%.